teamteam/backlog/README.md

     $ npm install

-Bower dependencies (note that this is automatically run the first time you run npm install)
+Bower dependencies (note that this runs automatically when you run npm install)

     $ ./bin/bower_install